-Regulatory bodies such as Ofsted and the Care Quality Commission, will need to be informed of any allegations made against members of staff who work in specific sectors.
+Regulatory bodies such as Teachers Regulation Agency (TRA) and the Care Quality Commission, will need to be informed of any allegations made against members of staff who work in specific sectors.
 It is the responsibility of the employer to make the appropriate referrals.
 Those regulatory bodies will be informed of the outcomes of strategy meetings held under these procedures.

-Where an individual works for a contracted service, the commissioner of that service may also need to be informed and involved in subsequent discussions.
+Where an individual works for a contracted service, the commissioner of that service will also need to be informed and involved in subsequent discussions and co-operate in any enquiries from the LADO and Police.
 Where an individual is self-employed, an agreement must immediately be reached as to which agency - Social Care, Police or regulatory body, or the LADO themselves - will take responsibility for communication with the individual.